Imamm9/Talkify/README.md

 # Talkify - Bangla to English Real-Time Speech Translation

-**⚠️ Warning: This project is still under development.
-Some features may not be fully functional yet.
-Please use with caution. ⚠️**
+**⚠️ This project is still under development.
+Some features may not be fully functional yet ⚠️**

 A web app that converts live Bangla speech to English text in real-time.
 The translated text is also grammatically corrected.